Subscriber numbers generate contributions that support scholarships for workshops.

 As light is the absence of darkness, so positive is the absence of negativity.
 Cognitive-behavioral therapy’s overarching objective is to replace irrational and unhealthy thoughts and behaviors with productive and emotionally affirming ones.

-As our understanding of behavioral neuroplasticity evolved, it became clear that the practice of cognitive-behavioral therapy produces changes in human brain activity.
-Further studies revealed that an effective way to counter the negativity generated by our dysfunction or discomfort is through the cognitive aspect of CBT, the deliberate, repetitious input of positive information.
+As our understanding of behavioral neuroplasticity evolved, it became clear that the practice of cognitive-behavioral modification produces changes in human brain activity.
+Further studies revealed that an effective way to counter the negativity generated by our dysfunction or discomfort is through the cognitive aspect of CBM, the deliberate, repetitious input of positive information.
 Over time and through repetition, new thoughts and behaviors become habitual and spontaneous.
-Studies of CBT have shown it to be an effective treatment for various mental illnesses, including depression, social anxiety, generalized anxiety, panic, bipolar and eating disorders, PTSD, OCD, and schizophrenia.
-CBT’s mechanisms of change are formidable tools in behavioral modification when utilizing repetitive cognitive reinforcement in concert with other approaches.
-The behavioral aspect supports the process Positive personal affirmations, embraced by us for centuries, are the cognitive aspect of CBT.
+Studies of CBM have shown it to be an effective treatment for various mental illnesses, including depression, social anxiety, generalized anxiety, panic, bipolar and eating disorders, PTSD, OCD, and schizophrenia.
+CBM’s mechanisms of change are formidable tools in behavioral modification when utilizing repetitive cognitive reinforcement in concert with other approaches.
+The behavioral aspect supports the process Positive personal affirmations, embraced by us for centuries, are the cognitive aspect of CBM.

-Positive psychology describes motivating personal concerns and recovery as people determining their potential and purpose by constructing and reclaiming a valued and welcoming identity.
+Positive psychology describes the pursuit of recovery and goals and objectives as people determining their potential and purpose by constructing and reclaiming a valued and welcoming identity.
 Its emphasis is on recognizing and regenerating our inherent character strengths, virtues, and attributes, which underscore our creativity, optimism, resilience, empathy, compassion, humor, and life satisfaction.
 It facilitates this through mindfulness, autobiography, positive writing, gratitude, forgiveness, kindness, and other self-affirming techniques.
 The overarching objective of positive psychology is to identify our inherent assets and capabilities to achieve our potential to become the best that we can be.

 Accepting scientific validity to approaches that support DRNI encourages us to control our dysfunction or discomfort and achieve our motivating personal concerns.
 Achieving recovery and motivating personal concerns are not overnight achievables, however.
 The process is simple in theory but challenging due to the commitment and endurance required for the long-term, repetitive process of proactive neuroplasticity.
 We do not put on tennis shorts and advance to Wimbledon without decades of practice with racket and balls; philharmonics cater to pianists who have spent some time at the keyboard.
 DRNI requires a calculated regimen of deliberate, repetitive neural information.
 We can have all the tools we require, but they need to come out of the shed.
 Not only is DRNI repetitious and tedious, but it also fails to deliver immediate tangible results, causing us to readily concede defeat and abandon hope in this era of instant gratification.

-The programs that ReChanneling utilizes recommend repeating three positive personal affirmations a minimum of 15 times daily.
+Recommended Practice: Repeat three positive personal affirmations a minimum of 5 times daily.
 That is about five minutes of your time.